BlueishLeaf/GameMasterBot/README.md

 ## Roadmap
 - Support for more fine-grain control over scheduling and cancelling sessions.
+- A more descriptive and helpful 'help' command.
 - Support for music playback and the ability to create playlists for campaigns.
 - More detailed views regarding schedules and players.
 - A more streamlined approach to creating campaigns.